angular/angular/aio/content/guide/deprecations.md

 documented.

-The following strategies are meant to be configured by registering the application strategy in DI via the `providers` in the root `NgModule` or `bootstrapApplication`:
+The following strategies are meant to be configured by registering the application strategy in DI via the `providers` in the configuration of `boostrapApplication()` for a "Standalone" app or in the root `app.module` of an NgModule app:
 * `routeReuseStrategy`

-The following options are meant to be configured using the options available in `RouterModule.forRoot` or `provideRouter` and `withRouterConfig`.
+The following options are meant to be configured using the options object of `withRouterConfig()` passed to `provideRouter` for a "Standalone" app or passed to `RouterModule.forRoot()` in the root `app.module` of an NgModule app:
 * `onSameUrlNavigation`
 * `errorHandler`

-The following options are deprecated in entirely:
+The following options are deprecated entirely:
+* `malformedUriErrorHandler` - URI parsing errors should be handled in the `UrlSerializer` instead.
 * `errorHandler` - Subscribe to the `Router` events and filter for `NavigationError` instead.

 <a id="router-can-load"></a>